11 people in custody after hourslong armed standoff on I-95

-WAKEFIELD, Mass.
-(AP) — An hourslong standoff with a group of heavily armed men that partially shut down Interstate 95 ended Saturday with 11 suspects in custody, Massachusetts state police said.
+WAKEFIELD, Mass.— An hourslong standoff with a group of heavily armed men that partially shut down Interstate 95 ended Saturday with 11 suspects in custody, Massachusetts state police said.

-Police initially reported nine suspects were taken into custody, but two more were taken into custody in their vehicle later Saturday morning.

-Two suspects were hospitalized, but police said it was for preexisting conditions that had nothing to do with the standoff.

 The standoff began around 2 a.m. when police noticed two cars pulled over on I-95 with hazard lights on after they had apparently run out of fuel, authorities said at a Saturday press briefing.

-At least some of the suspects were clad in military-style gear with long guns and pistols, Mason said.
+At least some of the suspects were clad in military-style gear with long guns and pistols, Mass State Police Col. Christopher Mason said.
 He added that they were headed to Maine from Rhode Island for “training.”

 “You can imagine 11 armed individuals standing with long guns slung on an interstate highway at 2 in the morning certainly raises concerns and is not consistent with the firearms laws that we have in Massachusetts,” Mason said.